Sankhyesh/AI-Learning-Roadmap-2024/README.md

 ## README

 ### Overview
 This repository provides a comprehensive roadmap for learning Artificial Intelligence (AI) in 2024.
 It follows a hands-on, project-based approach, covering essential mathematics, programming tools, machine learning fundamentals, deep learning techniques, and natural language processing.
-This README file includes an overview of the course structure, recommended resources, and placeholders for YouTube video links that will be added to enhance the learning experience.
+This README file includes an overview of the course structure and recommended resources.

 ### Table of Contents
 1. [Introduction](#introduction)